bwolmarans/nginx-api-gateway-for-k8s/README.md

 ```bash
 sudo apt-get install nginx ( just to make the k8s port fwding to the NIC N+ dashboard easier )
 ```

-- using root or sudo add this server block to /etc/nginx/nginx.conf right before the virtual hosts section and restart nginx
+- check /etc/nginx/nginx.conf first because this should have been done in the UDF you are using, if not using root or sudo add this server block to /etc/nginx/nginx.conf right before the virtual hosts section and restart nginx

   ```bash
         server {